Zinaida Krutikhovskaia: Life and work

 Zinaida Alexandrovna Krutikhovskaia was born on 16 October 1916 in the village of Kargopol in Kurgan Province in the Russian Empire.
-She graduated from the Sverdlovsk Mining Institute in 1938 and began working for the Institute of Geology prospecting for coal and iron ore in the Ural Mountains and the Ukraine.
+She graduated from the Sverdlovsk Mining Institute in 1938 and began working for the Institute of Geology prospecting for coal and iron ore in the Ural Mountains and Ukraine.
 In the latter area, she participated in the discovery of major iron ore deposits near Kremenchuk, Ukraine.
 Krutikhovskaia began working at the Institute of Geophysics of the Ukrainian Academy of Sciences and founded the magnetic prospecting laboratory there in 1961.
 She was the head of the laboratory until her retirement in 1981 and remained a consultant afterwards.
 She received her Ph.D. in 1981 from the Ukrainian Institute of Geophysics.

 Krutikhovskaia wrote nine monographs and over 160 published articles in her career.
 She also supervised graduate students at the Kiev Geological Prospecting Technical Institute for a decade.
 In 1972, she was awarded the State Prize of the Ukrainian S.S.R. "for her work on the development and introduction of a procedure for geologic mapping, prospecting, and study of the structure of the deep-seated deposits of the Ukrainian iron ore province."